-A copy of the 2019 Valuation Report, dated March 2021, is available on request from the Network Rail Pensions department at the address on page 18.
+A copy of the 2022 Valuation Report, dated March 2024, is available on request from the Network Rail Pensions department at the address on page 18.

-The next actuarial valuation, as at 31 December 2022, is in progress.
+The next actuarial valuation is due as at 31 December 2025.

 The method and significant actuarial assumptions used to determine the technical provisions as set out in the Appendix to the Statement of Funding Principles were as follows: